dkp-benchmarkcorp/gcp-terraform-modules/README.md

 # Terraform modules for GCP

 A registry of modules to create a GCP environment
-The resources/services/activations/deletions that this module will create/trigger are:
+The resources/services/activations/deletions that these modules include are:
-- Module for VPN
+- Module for creation of VPC
+    - network
+    - subnetworks
+    - secondary networks
+    - routes
 - Module for NAT
+    - cloud router
+    - nat
 - Module for Firewall Rules
+    - firewall rules ingress/egress
 - Module for GKE
+    - Private GKE cluster
+    - Node Pool

 ## Compatibility